redding/ns-options/README.markdown

 # Namespace Options

-Namespace Options provides a clean interface for defining, organizing and using configuration options.
-Options are defined through a clean syntax that clearly shows what can be configured.
+Namespace Options provides a clean interface for defining, organizing and using options.
+Options are defined through a clean syntax that clearly shows what can be set and read.
 Options can be organized into namespaces as well.
-This allows multiple libraries to share common configuration options but still have their own specific options separated.
+This allows multiple libraries to share common options but still have their own specific options separated.
 Reading and writing options is as simple as if they were accessors.
 Furthermore, you can provide your own _type_ class that allows you to provide extended functionality to a simple option.

 ## Installation